cdapio/cdap/docs/developer-guide/source/programming.rst

   PUT /v2/streams/mystream

-Writing a Continuuity Reactor Application
+Writing a CDAP Application
 =========================================

-Note that the Continuuity Reactor API is written in a `"fluent" interface style <http://en.wikipedia.org/wiki/Fluent_interface>`_, and relies heavily on ``Builder`` methods for creating many parts of the Application.
+Note that the CDAP API is written in a
+`"fluent" interface style <http://en.wikipedia.org/wiki/Fluent_interface>`_, and often relies on ``Builder`` methods for creating many parts of the Application.

-In writing a Continuuity Reactor, it's best to use an integrated development environment that understands the application interface to provide code-completion in writing interface methods.
+In writing a CDAP Application, it's best to use an integrated development environment that understands the application interface to provide code-completion in writing interface methods.

-Using the Reactor Maven Archetype
+Using the CDAP Maven Archetype
 ---------------------------------

-To help you get started, Continuuity has created a Maven archetype to generate a skeleton for your Java project.
+To help you get started, Cask has created a Maven archetype to generate a skeleton for your Java project.

 `Maven <http://maven.apache.org>`_ is the very popular Java build and